 These peptides break through the outermost layer of the skin and travel deep into the dermis, which lays the foundational building blocks for fibroblasts to produce new collagen.

-Another reason collagen serums are misunderstood is that collagen serums, especially those containing the required active ingredients needed to stimulate collagen production, can take about two months to show results.
+Another reason collagen serums are misunderstood is that collagen serums, especially those containing the required active ingredients needed to stimulate collagen synthesis, can take about two months to show results.

 When starting a new collagen serum, it's essential to tune into your skin and body's reactions—watching out for results and how your skin reacts to your chosen collagen serum product.
 Being patient and having awareness is key to understanding how collagen serum can positively impact your skin.